Jakuchu-Xia/Food-Managing-App/README.md

 ## Phase 4: Task 2

 Test and design Food class in model package that is robust.
-The reduceAmount method in Food class throws two exceptions to prevent the amount being negative or mismatched unit.
+The setPriceAndDaysLeft method in Food class throws an exception to prevent the negative price or days left, and the reduceAmount method in Food class throws two exceptions to prevent the amount being negative or mismatched unit.
-Then I designed two tests in FoodTest that catch the two exceptions.
+Then I designed four tests in FoodTest that catch these exceptions.

 ## Phase 4: Task 3